FILM SUBMISSION GUIDELINES

 Only nominees selected by the jury from Official Selection films will compete for the Sonny Awards.
 All Official Selections are eligible for the Audience Choice Award.

-ADDITIONAL AWARDS: In addition to the Best in Category Sonny Awards, a jury of cinematographers will select the Best Cinematography Sonny Award, Best Screenplay Sonny Award (see below), Jury Selection Award, and Best in Festival Award.
+ADDITIONAL AWARDS: In addition to the Best in Category Sonny Awards, the jury will make a Jury Selection Award, and the Best in Festival Award.
+The Audience will select the Audience Choice Award.

 A select number of not-in-competition student and professional films are featured each year for exposure and acknowledgment of their work, mentoring purposes, and professional networking opportunities.